greglook/puget/README.md

 ```

 If no handler is specified for a given type and it's not a built-in EDN type,
-Puget refers to the `:print-fallback` option.
-The default `:pretty` prints a
+Puget refers to the `:print-fallback` option, which must be one of:
-colored representation of the unknown value (note this is not valid EDN!),
+- `:pretty` (the default) prints a colored representation of the unknown value
+  (not valid EDN!).
-while `:print` will fall back to the standard `pr-str`.
-Alternately, `:error`
+- `:print` falls back to the standard `pr-str` representation.
-will throw an exception for types with no defined representation.
-Finally, a
+- `:error` throws an exception for types with no defined representation.
-function may be provided which will be passed the current printer and the
-unknown value to render.
+- A function which will be called with the printer and the unknown value to
+  render, returning the formatted value.

 ## License